 When that happens, the particles and antiparticles annihilate one last time.
 For reasons we still don't understand, there was a tiny imbalance of matter over antimatter - for every 30 million antiparticles there were 30 million and one particles.
 After the annihilation had finished, only this small amount of left-over matter remained: the rest had disappeared into radiation.

-So about I second after the Big Bang, there was about one proton or neutron for every billion photons or electrons or neutrinos.
-When the temperature dropped to about 10 billion degrees, the particles - protons and neutrons - could stick together when they meet.
-The strong nuclear force binds them together in the first atomic nuclei.
+So about 1 second after the Big Bang, there was about one proton or neutron for every billion photons or electrons or neutrinos.